Carnegie Mellon University

 All-Gender Housing

 All Gender housing provides upper-class students (inclusive of all genders, gender identities, and gender expressions) the opportunity to reside in the same room.
 Housing Services is working towards making the Room Selection application a more seamless process for students interested in All Gender Housing.
 Students who are interested in All Gender Housing should first sign the 'All Gender Housing Agreement" available on the "Form" page of the Housing Portal.
 Once this form is signed, residents who have signed the all-gender form will be able to form roommate groups in the Housing Portal with other residents who signed the all-gender agreement.
-Timeslots will be issued to all group members who successfully submitted their applications and then the person with the best timeslot should make a virtual appointment with a member of the Room Assignments team to assist in selecting their room(s).
+Timeslots will be issued to all group members who successfully submitted their applications, and then the person with the best timeslot should log in to the Housing Portal to select their room(s).

 Special Accommodations

 Housing Services is able to accommodate students with special needs who participate in the Room Selection process.
-Current residents living in housing for the Spring 2024 semester will be contacted automatically regarding their interest in housing for the 2024-2025 academic year and to discuss whether or not they need continued accommodations.
-Accommodations extend only to the individual student, and generally do not include roommates, unless the accommodation involves or double or triple room where the resident would be sharing a bedroom with a roommate(s).
-Current residents with housing accommodations needs who do not work with Housing Services to be assigned to a space that meets their needs during the Room Selection process forfeit their special housing accommodations for the 2024-25 academic year.
+Current residents living in housing for the Spring 2026 semester will be contacted automatically regarding their interest in housing for the 2026-2027 academic year and to discuss whether or not they need continued accommodations.
+Accommodations extend only to the individual student, and generally do not include roommates, unless the accommodation involves a double or triple room where the resident would be sharing a bedroom with a roommate(s).
+Current residents with housing accommodations needs who do not work with Housing Services to be assigned to a space that meets their needs during the Room Selection process forfeit their special housing accommodations for the 2026-27 academic year.
 LEARN MORE